Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Model Agnostic Meta-Learning (MAML) for the LQR problem

 \subsection{Model-free LQR}

 We now consider the setting where the tuple $\mathcal{T}^{(i)} = (A^{(i)}, B^{(i)}, Q^{(i)}, R^{(i)})$ is unknown.
-Therefore, computing gradient and Hessian through closed-form expressions is no longer possible.
-This leads to resorting to methods that approximate such quantities.
-Following numerous work in the literature of model-free PG-LQR \citep{fazel2018global,malik2019derivative,gravell2020learning,mohammadi2019global,wang2023model,toso2023oracle}, we focus on zeroth-order methods to estimate the gradient and Hessian of the LQR cost.
+Therefore, computing the gradient and Hessian through closed-form expressions is no longer possible.
+This forces us to resort to methods that approximate such quantities.
+Following numerous work in the literature of model-free PG-LQR \citep{fazel2018global,malik2019derivative,gravell2020learning,mohammadi2019global,wang2023model}, we focus on zeroth-order methods to estimate the gradient and Hessian of the LQR cost.
 In particular, we consider a two-point estimation scheme since it has a lower estimation variance compared to its one-point counterpart \citep{malik2019derivative}.

-Zeroth-order methods with two-point estimation solely rely on querying cost values at symmetric perturbed controllers to construct a biased estimation of both gradient and Hessian.
+Zeroth-order methods with two-point estimation solely rely on querying cost values at symmetric perturbed controllers to construct a biased estimation of both the gradient and Hessian.
 In particular, zeroth-order estimation is a Gaussian smoothing approach \citep{nesterov2017random} based on Stein's identity \citep{stein1972bound} that relates gradient and Hessian to cost queries.